Zollinger-Ellison syndrome

 Treatment

-Drugs called proton pump inhibitors (omeprazole, lansoprazole, and others) are used for treating this problem.
-These drugs reduce acid production by the stomach.
+Medicines called proton pump inhibitors (omeprazole, lansoprazole, and others) are used for treating this problem.
+These medicines reduce acid production by the stomach.
 This helps the ulcers in the stomach and small intestine heal.
 These medicines also relieve abdominal pain and diarrhea.

 Surgery to remove a single gastrinoma may be done if the tumors have not spread to other organs.
 Surgery on the stomach (gastrectomy) to control acid production is rarely needed.